Victory Park, Tashkent: Ode to Fortitude

 The Ode to Fortitude monument was erected in memory of Zulfiya Zakirova, an Uzbek mother who lost five sons during the war.
 The monument is located in the center of the park.

 Museum of Glory

 The Museum of Glory («Шон-шараф» музейи) or Shon-Sharaf State Museum in the park is erected in the form of a man-made mound, inside which is located the main pavilion of the park is an exhibition dedicated to the history of Uzbekistan's participation in World War II.
 The museum consists of six departments.
 All accompanying information about the exhibits is presented in Uzbek, Russian and English.
-The museum has more than 12.5 thousand exhibits.
+The museum has more than 12.5 thousand artifacts.
 Separate sections dedicated to ministries and departments within the Armed Forces are organized.
 It is part of the Victory Park Memorial Complex, the head of which is an advisor to the Minister of Defense for Culture.